Yard Waste Collection

-Town of Richmond: Leaf vacuuming dates for 2017 are to-be-determined, or see your town website for details.
+Leaf vacuuming dates for 2019 are to-be-determined, please check your city, county, village, or town website for details.
 Dates may change due to weather conditions.
 We ask residents to rake their leaves all the way to the curb, which should be free of any parked vehicles in order to receive collection.
 To take advantage of this service, make sure your leaves are curbside by 6:00 a.m. on the specified days.
 Prairieland will be making one pass by every home located within the identified service areas.

 One Time Leaf Vacuuming: We will perform one-time leaf vacuuming for a fee.
 Call us for details.

 Please note in the above mentioned areas, Prairieland will not perform collection if branches / rocks / garbage are found mixed in with your leaves.
 Leaves that are put out after we have serviced the area or are prepared incorrectly will not be collected; however, you may take advantage of the unlimited yard waste program listed above on your normal service day.
 If you have questions on how to properly prepare your leaves, please call one of our customer service representatives at 1-847-381-9300.

 Containers for Rent

 Customers may rent organic disposal containers.
 Please contact us for details.

 Fall Garden Clean Up Tips